mli/new-docs/python/guide/module/gluon/nn.md

 ## Blocks with Code

+### Blocks
-Although the Sequential class can make model construction easier, and you do not need to define the `forward` method, directly inheriting the Block class can greatly expand the flexibility of model construction.
-In particular, we will use Python's control flow within the forward method.
-While we're at it, we need to introduce another concept, that of the *constant* parameter.
-These are parameters that are not used when invoking backprop.
+The `Sequential` class can make model construction easier and does not require you to define the `forward` method; however, directly inheriting from its parent class, `Block`, can greatly expand the flexibility of model construction.
+For example, implementing the `forward` method means you can introduce control flow in the network.

+### Constant parameters
+Now we'd like to introduce the notation of a *constant* parameter.
+These are parameters that are not used when invoking backpropagation.
 This sounds very abstract but here's what's really going on.
 Assume that we have some function

 $$f(\mathbf{x},\mathbf{w}) = 3 \cdot \mathbf{w}^\top \mathbf{x}.$$

-In
-this case 3 is a constant parameter.
+In this case 3 is a constant parameter.
 We could change 3 to something else, say
 $c$ via

 $$f(\mathbf{x},\mathbf{w}) = c \cdot \mathbf{w}^\top \mathbf{x}.$$